ECON 7122 - Macroeconomics IV

 · Homework: Assignments worth 20% of overall grade.

 · Midterm Exam: worth 30% of overall grade.

-· Final Exam or Project: worth 50% of overall grade.
+· Final Exam: worth 50% of overall grade.

 Assessment DetailEach student is to submit his/her own copy of the homework assignments.
 However, you are strongly encouraged to work in small groups in order to learn from each other.
 No late homework will be accepted and there will be no make-up assignments.

 SubmissionThe tentative date for the midterm exam is Monday, April 28, 2014.
 The final exam will be cumulative but will emphasize post midterm material.
 Unless proper documentation is provided, there will be no make-up midterms and you must write all exams on the scheduled dates.